Outlook for Fed: Cloudy with chance of trade war

 The ripple effects, however, will be nationwide.

 The profits of corporations that use steel could be dented, causing them to hold back on the investments or wage increases the White House says would flow from lower corporate taxes.
-In an age when carbon fibre is used on airplane wings and consumer products like bicycles, raising the price of aluminium and steel may boost demand for substitutes or research into alternatives.
+In an age when carbon fiber is used on airplane wings and consumer products like bicycles, raising the price of aluminum and steel may boost demand for substitutes or research into alternatives.

 How it all shakes out, domestically and globally, is unpredictable, according to economists and other observers.